 Year of call 2012

-Richard Granby’s practice encompasses all of Chambers’ core practice areas spanning the full range of landlord & tenant and real property with a particular emphasis on leasehold disputes.
+Richard Granby’s practice encompasses all of Chambers’ core practice areas spanning the full range of real property and landlord and tenant disputes.

-Richard appears in all levels of the Court and Tribunal system, whether alone or led, and accepts instructions from freeholders and management companies as well as tenants, leaseholders and local authorities.
-Where appropriate, Richard appears as sole counsel in the High Court and is currently being led in the Court of Appeal.
+Richard appears in all levels of the Court and Tribunal system, whether alone or led, and accepts instructions from freeholders, LPA receivers and mortgagees as well as management companies, leaseholders and borrowers.
+Where appropriate, Richard appears as sole counsel in the High Court and has appeared without a leader in the Court of Appeal.

 Prior to pupillage, Richard read History at Gonville and Caius College, University of Cambridge and is a Denning, Hardwick & Eastham Scholar of Lincoln’s Inn.

 Richard appears in the full range of disputes arising from commercial property including contested and uncontested lease renewals under the Landlord and Tenant Act 1954 and proceedings following forfeiture.